 Under the local rule in Gables Estates, homes must be at least 3,000 square feet in size.
-Many homes in Gables Estates are more than the required floor plan.
+Many homes in Gables Estates exceed that requirement..

 Common Property Types or House Styles

 Residential properties in Gables Estates are single-family homes.
-These homes are actually mansions built in the 1940s to the present, and feature three to 10 bedrooms.
+These homes are actually mansions built from the 1960s to the present, and feature three to 10 bedrooms.
 Some homes are single-storey properties while others have more than two floors.

 Average Market Pricing

-Homes for sale in Gables Estates are typically priced from $6,495,000 to $48,000,000.
-The prices of these properties may be on the steep side, but factoring in the large living spaces, modern fixtures, and luxurious architecture, the price point is definitely worth it.
+Homes for sale in Gables Estates are typically priced from around $10 million to over $50 million.
+The prices of these properties may be on the steep side, but factoring in the large living spaces, waterfront location, modern fixtures, and luxurious architecture, the price point is definitely worth it.

 Common Design, Construction, or Architectural Types